dimitri-nicolo/calico/maintenance/performance/ebpf/enabling-ebpf.md

 - eBPF mode only supports x86-64.
 (The eBPF programs are not currently built for the other platforms.)
 - eBPF mode does not yet support IPv6.
-- eBPF mode does not yet support host endpoints, or, their associated policy types.
+- eBPF mode does not yet support host endpoint `doNotTrack` policy (but it does support normal, pre-DNAT and apply-on-forward policy for host endpoints).
+- When enabling eBPF mode, pre-existing connections continue to use the non-BPF datapath; such connections should not be disrupted, but they do no benefit from eBPF mode's advantages.
-- Switching to and from eBPF mode is disruptive to existing workload connections.
-Workloads that do not detect and recover from connection loss may need to be restarted.
+- Disabling eBPF mode _is_ disruptive; connections that were handled through the eBPF dataplane may be broken and services that do not detect and recover may need to be restarted.
 - Hybrid clusters (with some eBPF nodes and some standard dataplane nodes) are not supported.
 (In such a cluster, NodePort traffic from eBPF nodes to non-eBPF nodes will be dropped.)
 This includes clusters with Windows nodes.
 - eBPF mode does not support floating IPs.
+- eBPF mode only supports UDP, TCP and ICMP; SCTP is not supported.
+- eBPF mode requires that node  [IP autodetection]({{site.baseurl}}/networking/ip-autodetection) is enabled even in environments where {{site.prodname}} CNI and BGP are not in use.
+In eBPF mode, the node IP is used to originate VXLAN packets when forwarding traffic from external sources to services.

 ### Features